 Per current NM Department of Health and CDC guidelines, we have resumed endoscopy services.
 We are currently running at a decreased volume capacity to ensure the safety of our patients and to preserve precious personal protective equipment (PPE).
 Patients referred to Dr. Lucas Schreiber or Dr. Ryan Murphy can have a telemedicine consultation to schedule their procedures.
-All patients that are scheduled for an endoscopy will be tested for COVID-19 3-4 days prior to their procedure and must self-isolate in their home until their procedure so we can ensure a safe environment at the endoscopy suite at Holy Cross Medical Center.
-Remember, at this time it is widely anticipated that COVID-19 will continue to pose a global threat for a minimum of 12-18 months.
+All patients that are scheduled for an endoscopy will be tested for COVID-19 prior to their procedure.
+At this time it is widely anticipated that COVID-19 will continue to pose a global threat for months to come.
 Therefore, we encourage you not to neglect worrisome symptoms (such as trouble swallowing, painful swallowing, ongoing abdominal pain, weight loss, bowel changes, blood in your stool or surveillance of high risk situations – family history of cancer or personal history of cancer or advanced polyps).

 Telemedicine visits will be billed to you/your insurance company and usual copays and deductibles do apply.